manoss96/onlymaps/README.md

 - `mysql`: MySQL
 - `mssql`: Microsoft SQL Server
 - `mariadb`: MariaDB
+- `oraceldb`: Oracle Database
 - `sqlite`: SQLite.
-More specifically, when connecting to a SQLite database, your connection string must be formatted as such: `sqlite:///${DB_NAME}`.
+More specifically, when connecting to a SQLite database, your connection string must be formatted as such: `sqlite:///{DB_NAME}`.

 #### Using unsupported drivers